 '''

-SELECT FROM BatchProcessExecutionInfo bi

 WHERE BatchProcessStatusID IN (1, 2, 3)

+ORDER BY bi.StatusOrder, bi.DateOrder

 '''

-ORDER BY bi.StatusOrder, bi.DateOrder

-For more information about using the list-tasks command in debugging, see Killing or Failing Tasks on page 181.
+For more information about using the list-tasks command in debugging, see Killing or Failing Tasks on page 203.

 Checking the database record

 You can use Microsoft SQL Server Management Studio to examine the contents of the BatchProcessExecution table (for details of the table columns, see FNMSSchemaReferencePDF, available through the title page of online help).
 There is also a convenient view on this table, called BatchProcessExecutionInfo.
 This can be used to monitor the health of executing tasks, including those requested by Windows Scheduled Tasks.